hyperledger/besu-docs/docs/Reference/CLI/CLI-Syntax.md

 pruning-enabled=true
 ```

-Enables pruning of world state of blocks older than the retention period.
-If Fast Sync is enabled, the default is `true`.
-Otherwise, the default is `false`.
+Enables pruning of unused world state of old blocks that will not be required except by chain reorganizations.

 !!!
 Caution
     Pruning can't be used if you plan to make [private transactions](../../Concepts/Privacy/Privacy-Overview.md).